-- 1. If an Integrated xSeries[®] Adapter (IXA) is present on the system, shut it down using IBM i options. - 2.
-Ensure that all jobs are completed and end all applications. - 3.
-Ensure that the operating system is stopped. - Attention: Failure to do so can result in the loss of data. - 4.
-If a Virtual I/O Server (VIOS) logical partition is running, ensure that all clients are shut down or that the clients have access to their devices using an alternate method.
+- 1. Ensure that all jobs are completed and end all applications. - 2.
+Ensure that the operating system is stopped.

+Attention: Failure to do so can result in the loss of data.

+3. If a Virtual I/O Server (VIOS) logical partition is running, ensure that all clients are shut down or that the clients have access to their devices using an alternate method.